 Single Sign on for JD Edwards made extremely easy.

-Transparent Logon provides a simple, straightforward and secure way of allowing your users to access JD Edwards without having to enter a password, provided they are an active and authenticated user in your Windows domain.
+Transparent Logon provides a simple, straightforward and secure way of allowing your users to access JD Edwards without having to enter a password, provided they are an active and authenticated user in your Windows domain, or can be authenticated using a SAML2 provider (Office365 and Fortigate are being used but any SAML2 provider should work)).
 Available for immediate download from https://www.steltix.com/tl and up and running in minutes.

 Transparent Logon installs a webserver for each environment it needs to serve.
 Every server runs on the same machine as an instance on a separate port.

 - Your users logon to their Windows account

 - As a result, their machine gets a token from the domain server

 - When users want to acces the JDEdwards webserver, instead of navigating to the JD Edwards URL, they will navigate to the Transparent Logon URL

 - Transparent Logon inspects the token to assess whether the user is an active user in the domain and has access to the resource it requests.

 - The token is veriefied with the domain server

 - Transparent Logon correlates the windows user ID with a JDEdwards user ID, resets the password and established a session with JDEdwards